elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_field.md

 **Type:** `boolean`
 **Default:** true

-By default if you don't provide a `defaultValue` prop on the component, it will try to read the default value on the form `defaultValue` object.
+By default if you don't provide a `defaultValue` prop to `<UseField />`, it will try to read the default value on [the form `defaultValue` object](use_form_hook.md#defaultvalue).
 If you want to prevent this behaviour you can set `readDefaultValueOnForm` to false.
 This can be usefull for dynamic fields, as [you can see in the examples](../examples/dynamic_fields.md).

 ### onChange